whosonfirst/whosonfirst-www/www/blog/2022/11/14/browser/index.md

 image: ""
 tag: []
 ---
 The [Who's On First Browser](https://github.com/whosonfirst/go-whosonfirst-browser) project was a by-product of the [Great Mapzen Shutdown](https://www.whosonfirst.org/blog/2018/01/02/chapter-two/) of 2018.
 At the time there was some question about whether we'd be able to keep the [Spelunker](https://spelunker.whosonfirst.org) running without the support of Mapzen.

-We did but it highlighted the importance of having an inexpensive and easy-to-maintain service that, absent a searchable index, made sure there were still [human, machine readable and graphical representations](https://whosonfirst.org/blog/2019/12/20/browser/) for every Who's On First ID available on the web.
+In the end everything worked out.
+The Spelunker is still running but the experience highlighted the importance of having an inexpensive and easy-to-maintain service that, absent a searchable index, made sure there were still [human, machine readable and graphical representations](https://whosonfirst.org/blog/2019/12/20/browser/) for every Who's On First ID, with links to their relations, available on the web.

+This blog is about some recent, optional, features we've added to that tool: The ability to run it as a [Tailscale virtual private service](https://tailscale.com/blog/tsnet-virtual-private-services/) and to use [Protomaps](https://protomaps.com) for display maps.

 ### A quick recap

-The basic requirements for that service for the service were three-fold.
-1) It would be written in Go.
-2) It could be run as a standalone web server or as an AWS Lambda function attached to an AWS API Gateway instance.
-3) It would read and render individual records from any valid "reader" source, typically the local file system or something like an AWS S3 bucket.
-For example:
+The basic requirements for the Who's On First Browser were:

+* It would be written in Go.

+* It could be run as a standalone web server or as an AWS Lambda function attached to an AWS API Gateway instance.

+* It would read and render individual records from any valid "reader" source, typically the local file system or something like an AWS S3 bucket.

+For example, something that could be started as easily as:

 ```
 $> bin/whosonfirst-browser \
+	-enable-all \
 	-reader-uri repo:///usr/local/data/sfomuseum-data-architecture \
-	-enable-all -nextzen-api-key {NEXTZEN_APIKEY}
+	-nextzen-api-key {NEXTZEN_APIKEY}
 ```

+_The `sfomuseum-data-architecture` repository is not part of the [core Who's On First dataset](https://github.com/whosonfirst-data) but is instead a data from the [SFO Museum](https://github.com/sfomuseum-data) modeled after and compatible with Who's On First._

-And then when I visit `http://localhost:8080/id/1477855657`, which is the ID for [Harvey Milk Terminal 1 building](https://millsfield.sfomuseum.org/terminals/1477855657/) at the San Francisco International Airport, I'll see this:
+When I visit `http://localhost:8080/id/1477855657`, which is the ID for [Harvey Milk Terminal 1](https://millsfield.sfomuseum.org/terminals/1477855657/) building at the San Francisco International Airport, the Browser application will render that ID like this:

 <img src="images/wof-browser-harvey-milk-1.png" style="max-height: none !important;" />

-If you look closely at that screenshot you'll see that most of the other places that terminal building is associated with don't have names.
+If you look closely at that screenshot you'll see that most of the other places the terminal building is associated with don't have names.
 The exceptions are the terminal complex and the airport itself.
 That's because both of those records are part of the [sfomuseum-data-architecture](https://github.com/sfomuseum-data/sfomuseum-data-architecture) repository which we've referenced in the `-reader-uri` flag at startup.

 ![](images/wof-browser-without-names.png)